 A civil protection order may limit where you may go, so as to avoid contact with the alleged victim, but it may also limit your access to weapons.
 In some cases, the court prohibits the subject of a protective order from possessing weapons or ammunition.
 And while being the subject of an Indiana protective order is not a criminal offense, it may be used as a reflection of your character in deep background checks.

 Deep background checks may be used in many situations, revealing a protective order entered against you.
 If the protective order prohibits access to weapons or ammunition, employment in certain areas, such as law enforcement and security, might be impossible.
 And the public nature of the Indiana Protective Order Registry makes your situation public knowledge to anyone who searches your name.
-Sealing Indiana protective order records removes them from public databases and files—as if they’d never been there.
+Sealing Indiana protective order records removes them from public databases, like Mycase Indiana, and files—as if they’d never been there.

 Get a 100% Free Consultation

 Lawyers at Keffer Hirschauer LLP are skilled litigators, shrewd legal researchers, and compassionate legal service providers who want to help protect your rights